DSRCorporation/hiero-did-sdk-js/packages/anoncreds/README.md

 ## References

-- [Hashgraph DID SDK](https://github.com/DSRCorporation/hiero-did-sdk-js) - The official repository for the Hashgraph DID SDK, containing the complete source code and documentation.
+- [Hiero DID SDK](https://github.com/DSRCorporation/hiero-did-sdk-js) - The official repository for the Hashgraph DID SDK, containing the complete source code and documentation.
 - [Hedera JavaScript SDK](https://github.com/hashgraph/hedera-sdk-js) - The official Hedera JavaScript SDK, used for interacting with the Hedera network.
 - [Hedera AnonCreds Method](https://dsrcorporation.github.io/hedera-anoncreds-method/) - The specification for Hedera AnonCreds Method implemented in thus package.
 - [Hedera Consensus Service](https://docs.hedera.com/hedera/sdks-and-apis/sdks/consensus-service) - Documentation for the Hedera Consensus Service used by this package.